rahildoshi97/materforge/paper/paper.md

 | Open Source              | Yes               | Yes          | No               | No          |
 | Python Integration       | Native            | Yes          | API only         | No          |

-**Key Advantage**: PyMatLib's unique combination of native symbolic mathematics via SymPy [@sympy], automatic dependency resolution, and multiple input methods provides a level of flexibility and integration not found in existing tools, enabling more reproducible and sophisticated scientific simulations.
+**Key Advantage**: MaterForge's unique combination of native symbolic mathematics via SymPy [@sympy], automatic dependency resolution, and multiple input methods provides a level of flexibility and integration not found in existing tools, enabling more reproducible and sophisticated scientific simulations.

 # Research Applications and Availability

-PyMatLib is applicable to a wide range of research areas, including alloy design and optimization [@callister2018materials], finite element analysis [@hughes2012finite], multiscale modeling [@tadmor2011modeling], computational fluid dynamics and heat transfer.
+MaterForge is applicable to a wide range of research areas, including alloy design and optimization [@callister2018materials], finite element analysis [@hughes2012finite], multiscale modeling [@tadmor2011modeling], computational fluid dynamics and heat transfer.
 Its architecture promotes reproducible science and is well-suited for high-performance computing environments, with demonstrated integrations into frameworks like pystencils [@pystencils] and waLBerla [@walberla].

-PyMatLib is an open-source software distributed under the [BSD-3-Clause License](https://github.com/rahildoshi97/pymatlib/blob/master/LICENSE).
+MaterForge is an open-source software distributed under the [BSD-3-Clause License](https://github.com/rahildoshi97/pymatlib/blob/master/LICENSE).
 The source code, comprehensive documentation, and example configurations are available on [GitHub](https://github.com/rahildoshi97/pymatlib/tree/master).

 # Acknowledgements

-The development of PyMatLib was supported by the Friedrich-Alexander-Universität Erlangen-Nürnberg.
+The development of MaterForge was supported by the Friedrich-Alexander-Universität Erlangen-Nürnberg.
 Funded by the European Union.
 This work has received funding from the European High Performance Computing Joint Undertaking and Poland, Germany, Spain, Hungary, France and Greece under grant agreement number: 101093457.
 This publication expresses the opinions of the authors and not necessarily those of the EuroHPC JU and Associated Countries which are not responsible for any use of the information contained in this publication.

-We acknowledge the support of the Deutsche Forschungsgemeinschaft (DFG) via project 434946896 - FOR 5134 (TP-3) "Solidification Cracks during Laser Beam Welding: High Performance Computing for High Performance Processing".
+We acknowledge the support of the Deutsche Forschungsgemeinschaft (DFG) via project 434946896 - FOR 5134.

-We thank Carola Forster for providing the material data for steel 1.4301 using JMatPro.
+We also thank Carola Forster for providing the material data for steel 1.4301 using JMatPro.

 # References